-Whether you’re a seasoned sailor or just out for the day, there are few standard boating knots everyone should know.
-The good news is, it doesn’t matter if you didn’t learn how to tie knots at school, anyone can learn.
-The key is to get a piece of rope, practice beforehand and most importantly, know what each knot is used for.
+Whether you’re a seasoned sailor or just out for the day on a motorboat, there are few standard boating knots everyone should know.
+The good news is, it doesn’t matter if you didn’t learn tying boat knots at school, it's not too late to start.
+The key is to get a piece of rope, practice beforehand and most importantly, know what each boat knot is used for.

 The standard “knot,” is self-tightening and tied at the end of a rope, such as a bowline.
-Then we have the “hitch” which is used to secure a rope to something else, such as a rope that ties a fender to a stanchion, and last but not least we have the “bend” which connects two ropes together, such as a sheet bend.
+Then we have the “hitch” which is used to secure a rope to something else, such as a rope that ties a fender to a stanchion, and last but not least we have the “bend” which connects two ropes together, such as a sheet bend for example.

 If you only know one knot, make it this one.
 A bowline is one of the most common knots used by sailors worldwide and is particularly useful, as it’s easy to tie and untie, even after being put under load.